-A separate charity, registered with the Charities Commission, raises money to help students of Truro and Penwith College, Callywith College, Shewula High School in Eswatini along with other young people across Cornwall by providing support towards the cost of educational trips, equipment and living costs.
-The charity currently has 4 trustees: the Accounting Officer and Chair of Governors from Truro and Penwith College along with the two other Governors from Callywith College and Truro and Penwith College and is recruiting for a further independent trustee.
-The financial statements are not consolidated as the structure and articles do not allow for a financial return to Truro and Penwith College.
+A separate charity, registered with the Charities Commission, raises money to help students of Truro and Penwith College, Callywith College, Shewula High School in Eswatini along with other young people across Comwall by providing support towards the cost of educational trips, equipment and living costs.
+The charity currently has 5 trustees: the Accounting Officer and Chair of Governors from Truro and Penwith College along with the two other Governors from Callywith College and Truro and Penwith College and has recently recruited a further independent trustee.
+The charity is managed and controlled independently from the College and its results have not been consolidated.

-The charity produces separate accounts, which show that at 31 July 2023 it has unrestricted reserves of £35,777 (2022: £40,813) and restricted reserves of £15,796 (2022: £17,476) with expenditure totalling £11,293 (2022: £20,602) for the period.
-The College manages the day-to-day functions of the Trust and during the period received donations on behalf of the Trust Fund and also made some payments on behalf of the Trust Fund, resulting in a balance of £343 (2022: £13,919) owed to the College at 31 July 2023.
+The charity produces separate accounts, which show that at 31 July 2024 it has unrestricted reserves of £34,321 (2023: £35,777) and restricted reserves of £17,953 (2023: £15,796) with expenditure totalling £9,718 (2023: £11,293) for the period.
+The College manages the day-to-day functions of the Trust and during the period received donations on behalf of the Trust Fund and also made some payments on behalf of the Trust Fund, resulting in a balance of £1,386 (2023: £343) owed to the College at 31 July 2024.
 The majority of the Trust's income is through donations to the child sponsorship scheme supporting students in Eswatini and raising funds in relation to the joint trip to Eswatini undertaken by Truro and Penwith College and Callywith College where 40 students from both colleges visited the region and worked with the local communities.